Governance of the InsuResilience Global Partnership

 High-Level Consultative Group

-The High-Level Consultative Group (HLCG) is the governing body of the Partnership.
+The High-Level Consultative Group (HLCG) sets the strategic direction of the Partnership and provides a global strategic vision for the evolution of the climate and disaster risk finance and insurance agenda.
 It ensures effective coordination and sharing of information, promotes strategic alignment of the Partnership Forum and the Program Alliance and provides strategic guidance to the Partnership.
 Through its work, the HLCG promotes the exchange between V20 and G20 in climate and disaster risk finance and insurance and resilience.

 The HLCG is formed by representatives from all member groups, reflecting the diversity of stakeholders involved in the Partnership.
 Two Co-Chairs, representing V20 and G20 members each, lead the HLCG and represent the Partnership.
 They oversee the Secretariat and take decisions based on proposals and inputs provided by partners, working groups and the Secretariat.
-Furthermore, they set the overall direction for the Partnership Forum and guide through the annual Partnership Forum with support from the Secretariat.
+Furthermore, they set the overall direction for the Partnership Forum with support from the Secretariat.